-A fish processing centrifuge is an industrial centrifuge designed to separate fish oil and fish meal from the process water, also known as stick water.
-A majority of industrial fish processing involves cooking and grinding leftover fish parts, separated into fish oil, stick water, and protein or fish meal.
+A fish oil processing centrifuge is an industrial centrifuge that separates fish oil and fish meal from the process water, also known as stick water.
+Industrial fish processing involves cooking and grinding leftover fish parts that are separated into fish oil, stick water, and protein or fish meal.

 The incoming fish leftovers and water are heated in a cooker.
 This process sometimes uses steam to breakdown the raw fish and release the oil.

 The cooked fish biomass passes through a screening process to separate the bulk of solids from liquids.
 The solids separated at this phase are protein.
 This solid phase is dried and is known as fish meal.
 Fish meal is a valuable product that finds many commercial uses in aquaculture and agriculture.